tbfe-de/C-CleanCode/OOP-in-C/v1/_TODO.md

 ------------------------------------------------------------------

-2. (optional) Complete the currently commented-out tests one after the other.
+2. Complete some of the currently commented-out tests.
+After each single one you complete run all the tests again.

-Use plain `make` (to run all tests) each time and if you don't get `** unit tests passed **`

-* either try to fix the problem yourself
-* make a mental notice to discuss it later (and leave the comment)
+   Completing ALL the commented-out tests is a lot o work and probably not worth it.
+If you already have experience with a more advanced framework for unit tests you'll probably already see the drawbacks of assert`-ion based testing.
+What are they?

 ------------------------------------------------------------------

-3. Understand that as a minimum `assert`-ion based tests are nice and emphasize the *TDD Mindset* but in practice they are clumsy and hence unit testing should rather be done with a framework specialized for that purpose.

-In the continuing steps of this example the *WOGTEST* is used as test framework.
+3. Understand that falling back to `assert`-ion based is just a minimum and done in this first version just to get you into the *TDD Mindset*.
+But in practice the approach is clumsy and from on the version 2 *WOGTEST* is used as test framework.

+   (The C++ related side-step `x1`to `x4` of the main sequence `v1` to `v4` continues with `assert`-ion based testing.
+So you can take `x1` as a solution to `v1`.

 ------------------------------------------------------------------